Nickomang/liveblink/README.md

 # Liveblink

 Liveblink is a CLI (command line interface) that streamlines the process of watching Twitch streams via [livestreamer](http://livestreamer.io).
 It has some nice features such as an easy-access favorites list, and the ability to watch the streamer's latest VOD.
+You can view more information as well as versioning history on Liveblink's [rubygems page](https://rubygems.org/gems/liveblink)

 ## Installation